YKdevx/CSPBypass/README.md

 ## Contact

-For any inquiries, reach out to [@renniepak on Linkedin](www.linkedin.com/in/yousef-khani-b50778415).
+For any inquiries, reach out to [@YousefKhani on Linkedin].